moviepilot/jobs/README.md

 To apply, send a short bio with any links to caspar+jobs@moviepilot.com.

+By the way: The images are from our office in Berlin.

 ## Senior Frontend Developer

 We make a website called moviepilot.com using Ruby on Rails,